crontab/AsyncMux/README.md

 <a name="building"></a>
 ## Building and linking

-You can either clone this repo and use it as a git submodule in your project, or otherwise use the SPM package definition provided.
+You can either use the SPM package definition provided, or alternatively clone this repo and use it as a git submodule in your project.

 If you want to try the demo, launch the `AsyncMux.xcworkspace` file.
 Weather API used in the demo app: [Open Meteo](https://open-meteo.com/en/docs)